The importance of sugar controls

 I hope the information is useful for you!

-Please, remember that healthcare staff caring of you will surely know much more about the subject than me…
+Please, remember that the healthcare staff caring for you will surely know much more about the subject than me…